AlexDralur/honeypaw/README.md

 ​![Google Lighthouse screenshot](assets/docs/images/lighthouse-screenshot.png)
 ​
 ## **Bugs**

-​
-Two main issues found when the project was being built was in relation to the div with the text above the hero image.
-Depending on the screen size, diferent styles had to be applied, especially on big screens, where the text would disappear on the background.
-To fix the issue, another div was added between the other ones to provide shading when on big screens.
-​
+Problem 🐞: Text on the hero-image unreadable on big screens.
+Cause🛠: The location of the text on big screens was on the white area of the image.
+Resolution✅: Another div was added in-between to provide shading when on big screens.
+***
+Problem 🐞: Page taking too long to load and impacting the performance.
+Cause🛠: The original image files were too large.
+Resolution✅: Images were compressed and the size reduced.​
+***
+Problem 🐞: Services headings unreadable.
+Cause🛠: The background images are composed from different elements and colors.
+Resolution✅: An span was added on the headings to provide a background color.
 ***

 ## **Deployment**
 I deployed the page on GitHub pages via the following procedure: - ​